 Expected to arrive around March or April in iOS 14.5, Apple has an answer to our ever-changing lifestyle and that is to enable Apple Watch to unlock a smartphone with a partial face scan.
 Yes, you will be able to use your FaceID now by just showing a little portion of your face.

 To enjoy this feature, you need an Apple Watch of course.
 It has to run a 7.4 WatchOS.
-You can have this in beta now and see if it works for you.
+You can have this in beta now while we wait for its release in the spring.
 Make sure that you are wearing it and that it is not locked.
+Your iPhone also needs to run an iOS 14.5.

 Don’t forget to enable your phone passcode as well.
 If you haven’t set yours yet, just go to Settings – Passcode and you will be able to complete this in no time.